Client access license: Types

 CALs apply to either a "device" (as defined in the license agreement) or a "user".
 A business is free to choose either mode.

 With user CALs, each CAL allows one user to connect to the server software whenever they need to.
-Once the CAL has been allocated to that user, it cannot be used by another user.
-Any number of CALs can be purchased to allow five, five hundred, or any number of users to connect to the server.
+Once the CAL has been allocated to that user, another user cannot use it.
+Any number of CALs can be purchased to allow any number of users to connect to the server.
 With user CALs, each user can connect to the server software from any number of devices.
 The devices are not counted, but only a set number of users can connect.

 Per-device mode operates in much the same way, but limits the number of devices which can connect, rather than the number of users.
 One CAL enables one device to connect to and use the server software, regardless of how many users connect from that particular device.

 Although User and Device CALs are currently the same price, they may not be used interchangeably, and cannot be switched without buying new CALs.
 The price of User CALs has increased since December 2012 (in the UK), although the device CAL remains the same.

 Combined schemes

 The Core CAL is a special CAL offered by Microsoft through corporate license agreements such as Enterprise, Select or Open Value.
-The Core CAL, is a combination of CALs for Windows Server, Exchange Server, SharePoint Server, System Center Configuration Client Management License, Lync Server and Forefront Endpoint Subscription License.
+The Core CAL is a combination of CALs for Windows Server, Exchange Server, SharePoint Server, System Center Configuration Client Management License, Lync Server, and Forefront Endpoint Subscription License.
 Core CALs are approximately 30 percent cheaper than the sum of the aforementioned licenses.

 With the release of the 2007 products, Microsoft started offering the Enterprise CAL Suite.
-The Enterprise CAL Suite combines 15 CALs, including the Core CAL combination, Enterprise functionality of Exchange, Lync and SharePoint Servers, as well as System Center Data Protection Manager, Operation Manager and Service Manager Client Management Licences.
+The Enterprise CAL Suite combines 15 CALs, including the Core CAL combination, Enterprise functionality of Exchange, Lync, and SharePoint Servers, as well as System Center Data Protection Manager, Operation Manager, and Service Manager Client Management Licences.
 As for the Core CALs, Enterprise CALs are only available through Open, Enterprise or Select agreements.

 Software editions

 CALs usually enable connectivity to server software regardless of the edition of the software.
 For example, CALs purchased to enable client connectivity with Windows Server 2003 Enterprise Edition can be used with Windows Server 2003 Datacenter Edition.
 However, backwards compatibility is generally assured.
-For example, Windows Server 2012 CALs can not only be used to access servers running on Windows Server 2012, but they can be used to access one of the servers running Windows Server 2008, Windows Server 2008 R2, Windows Server 2003 and any previous versions at any given time.
+For example, Windows Server 2012 CALs can not only be used to access servers running on Windows Server 2012, but they can be used to access one of the servers running Windows Server 2008, Windows Server 2008 R2, Windows Server 2003, and any previous versions at any given time.